psila-ai/khonsu/memory-bank/techContext.md

 ## Dependencies

 - `arrow`: For data representation.
-- `omnipaxos`: Used for consensus in the two-phase commit voting phase (gated by the `twopc` feature).
+- `omnipaxos`: Used for achieving consensus on transaction commits in the distributed commit process (gated by the `distributed` feature).
+- `crossbeam-channel`: Used for inter-thread communication (gated by the `distributed` feature).
 - `parking_lot`: For `RwLock` used in `TxnBuffer`.
 - `crossbeam-epoch`: For safe memory reclamation in lock-free data structures (used in DependencyTracker).
 - `crossbeam-skiplist`: For the skip map used in the DependencyTracker.